Louisiana pine snake: Recovery effort

 Species with low reproductive rates, like the Louisiana pine snake, are typically incapable of quickly recovering from events that affect population size, increasing their potential for local extinctions.
 Survival of the Louisiana pine snake depends on that of Baird's pocket gopher, whose abundance, in turn, depends on the understory plants and loose, sandy soil of the longleaf pine savannas.
 In March 2004, eight state and federal agencies signed a landmark Candidate Conservation Agreement to protect the Louisiana pine snake on federal lands in Texas and Louisiana.
-Organizations participating in the effort include Fort Polk Military Installation, Kisatchie National Forest, National Forests in Texas, Louisiana Department of Wildlife and Fisheries, Texas Parks and Wildlife Department, United States Fish and Wildlife Service's Southeast and Southwest regions, and United States Forest Service's Southern Research Station.
+Organizations participating in the effort include Fort Johnson Military Installation, Kisatchie National Forest, National Forests in Texas, Louisiana Department of Wildlife and Fisheries, Texas Parks and Wildlife Department, United States Fish and Wildlife Service's Southeast and Southwest regions, and United States Forest Service's Southern Research Station.
 The voluntary agreement provides a way for the agencies to collaborate on projects to avoid and minimize impacts to the snake.
 The agreement also sets up a mechanism to exchange information on successful management practices and to coordinate research efforts.
 Fire is central to the recovery effort.

 The management actions proposed by the partners in the agreement are designed to restore and protect the remaining longleaf pine forests of East Texas and western Louisiana.
 Frequent, low-intensity ground fires are required to maintain the open midstory of these forests; many of the plants must literally be burnt to reproduce or grow.
 Longleaf pine forests are very special habitats, being among the most biologically diverse ecosystems outside the tropics.
 Over 30 plant and animal species associated with longleaf pine ecosystems are endangered or species of concern.

 The American Zoo and Aquarium Association manages a Species Survival Plan for the Louisiana pine snake, headquartered at the Memphis Zoo.
 The Species Survival Plan insures that the precious captive population maintained in zoos, which sits precariously at less than 100 individuals, is managed wisely and for the long term.

+Reintroduction of captive snakes has resulted in around 300 being released into the wild.
+The Fish and Wildlife Service placed the Louisiana pine snake on the List of Endangered and Threatened Wildlife as a result of a final rule on 7 May 2018.
+A species-specific 4(d) rule means interfering with the species could result in criminal charges.